MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-copy-link-guide-step.md

 ---
 author: Mamaylya
-description: Learn how to copy a link to a guide in Dynamics 365 Guides so you can share it with a team mate, use it in another app, or embed it in a QR code. ms.author: mamaylya ms.date: 02/25/2020 ms.service: crm-online ms.topic: article
+description: Learn how to create and copy a link to a guide in Dynamics 365 Guides so you can share it with a team mate, use it in another app, or embed it in a QR code. ms.author: mamaylya ms.date: 02/25/2020 ms.service: crm-online ms.topic: article
-title: Copy a link to a guide or step in Dynamics 365 Guides ms.reviewer: v-brycho
+title: Create or copy a link to a guide or step in Dynamics 365 Guides ms.reviewer: v-brycho
 ---

-# Copy a link to a guide or step in Dynamics 365 Guides
+# Create and copy a link to a guide or step in Dynamics 365 Guides

-You might want to copy a link to a guide or a step in Microsoft Dynamics 365 Guides if you want to:
+You might want to create and copy a link to a guide or a step in Microsoft Dynamics 365 Guides if you want to:

 - Share the link with another author through email or chat.

 - Embed the link in a QR code.
 When you embed a link in a QR code, when you or the operator scans the QR code, it automatically opens that guide or step.

-## Copy a link to a guide
+## Create and copy a link to a guide

 1. On to the **Home** page, right-click the appropriate guide.